- Eric B Larson, MD, MPH

 ●Recognizing familiar surroundings

-●Planning and carrying out multi-step tasks
+●Planning and carrying out complex or multi-step tasks

 CAUSES OF DEMENTIA